WALCOT FOUNDATION

 Grant size

-We offer revenue grants up to £25,000 per year for up to three years.
-The Foundation will consider providing up to 100% of reasonable project costs and encourage full cost recovery as part of the project budget.
+We offer grants up to £30,000 per year for up to three years.
 A project is considered more favourably if the applicant organisation can make a contribution, either from its own resources or from funds raised elsewhere.

-We exist exclusively for the benefit of Lambeth individuals from low-income households.
-Our grants to organisations and schools are solely a means of reaching those individuals.
-Our grants are targeted at specific individuals or groups of individuals that meet our criteria as opposed to, for example, whole-school or whole-community projects.
+- We exist exclusively for the benefit of Lambeth individuals (mostly young people) from non-advantaged backgrounds.
+Our grants are usually for work which is targeted at specific individuals or groups of individuals that meet our criteria as opposed to, for example, whole-school or whole-community projects.

 Safeguarding